Dear Secretary Price,

 I am happy to volunteer my time, efforts, and expertise to begin this conversation and work towards healing America.
 Let’s make America great again by making America healthy again.

 Here is a video I put together addressing my concerns in more detail:

 Dr. Edward F. Group III, DC, NP, DACBN, DCBCN, DABFM

 PS: To the Readers,

 Submit your ideas for simple, sweeping, and systemic changes that can help us take back our health as individuals and as a nation.
-Additionally, contact Secretary of Health and Human Services Tom Price and ask him to appoint a Health and Wellness Advisory Committee to address the root cause of our health care problems in America.
+Additionally, contact Secretary of Health and Human Services Tom Price and ask him to appoint a Health and Wellness Advisory Committee to address the root cause of our health care concerns in America.

 View the Official Press Release: Doctors Call On HHS Sec.
 Tom Price to Establish Health and Wellness Advisory Committee Under New Health Care Plan

 - Dieleman, Joseph L., Ranju Baral, and Maxwell Birger.
 “US Spending on Personal Health Care and Public Health, 1996-2013.”
 The JAMA Network (2016): n.pag.
 Web.
 22 Feb.
 2017.